-Berger & Montague’s Technology, Privacy & Data Breach practice group litigates on behalf of consumers nationwide to protect their privacy rights and seek redress when privacy violations occur.
+Berger Montague’s Technology, Privacy & Data Breach practice group litigates cases on behalf of consumers nationwide to protect their privacy rights and seek redress.

-In the modern economy where sensitive financial, medical and other personal information is routinely stored electronically in large data sets, protecting personal information is increasingly important.
-All too frequently, companies fail to protect consumers’ personal information, leading to large privacy breaches with devastating consequences to consumers.
+In the modern economy where sensitive financial, medical, and other personal information is routinely stored electronically by corporations large and small, protecting personal information is vitally important.
+All too frequently companies fail to protect consumers’ personal information, leading to privacy breaches with devastating consequences.

-Berger & Montague is committed to ensuring that the fundamental right to privacy is respected as technology evolves and society changes.
-Our attorneys possess extensive experience and the requisite background to successfully litigate a comprehensive range of privacy claims.
-We represent individuals in cases impacting tens of thousands to hundreds of millions of Americans against both prominent and lesser-known companies for violations of privacy rights and the failure to protect sensitive personal data.
+Berger Montague is committed to ensuring that the fundamental right to privacy is respected.
+Our attorneys possess extensive battle-tested experience and knowledge of the law to successfully litigate a comprehensive range of privacy claims.
+We file cases large and small, ranging from those affecting hundreds of millions of consumers to those impacting tens of thousands.
+The firm files cases against prominent companies as well as lesser-known entities that fail to protect sensitive personal information.